ed-kung/CSUN-Econ-310/docs/notes/production-theory.md

 > A firm increases its labor input by 8% and its capital input by 3%.
 Its output increases by 5%.
 Does the firm has constant, increasing, or decreasing returns to scale?
 >
 > *Answer.* Unknown.
 The definition of returns to scale only applies when both inputs are scaled up or down by equal amounts.

+Why is the concept of returns to scale important?
+It closely relates to the **average total cost curve** (ATC) you might have learned in your Microeconomic Principles classes.

+- If a firm's production function has increasing returns to scale, its average total cost is decreasing in output, and we say it has **economies of scale**.
+- If a firm's production function has decreasing reurns to scale, its average total cost is increasing in output, and we say it has **diseconomies of scale**.

 ## Cobb Douglas Production Functions